WebDevGuy2143/robofriends/README.md

 ## Description

-RoboFriends is a React app that lets you create Robot cards that are searchable.
+RoboFriends is a React app that lets you create robot cards that are searchable.
 By typing in letters, the form is queryed to display different robot cards.
 This search is calling an API by generating robots by name.
 It's fully responsive and functional in different screen sizes.

 ## Objectives Learned